 A watershed is an area that drains rainfall and snowmelt to a specific creek, stream, river, or lake.
 Understanding conditions in a watershed is an extremely useful way of identifying actions that help restore streams.

-Sponsors environmental education programs.
+- Sponsoring environmental education programs.

-Restores streams and streamside habitats.
+- Restoring streams and streamside habitats.

-Monitors stream habitat and water quality.
+- Monitoring stream habitat and water quality.

 Help protect our streams

-Protecting our streams is a shared responsibility, and there are ways YOU can help!
+Protecting our streams is a shared responsibility, and there are ways you can help!